hristoyankov/hristoyankov.github.io/aboutme.md

 Long story short, I'm more generalist than specialist.
 Ready for adventures and constantly hungry for knowledge!

-That's all for now but I'll update the page shortly.
-May the force be with you!
+That's all for now but I'll do my best to keep the page up-to-date. *May the force be with you*!